huanyannizu/C-Value-Term-Extraction/README.md

 # C-Value-Term-Extraction

+This repository contains implementations of the term extraction algorithm (without filters) from

+*Automatic Recognition of Multi-Word Terms: the C-value/NC-value Method Katerina Frantziy, Sophia Ananiadouy, Hideki Mima*

-The original file 'Turku.txt' was tagged by Stanford CoreNLP to Part of Speech, which gave out 'Turku-tagged.txt'
+The sample algorithm testing file 'Turku.txt' was tagged by Stanford CoreNLP to Part of Speech, which gave out 'Turku-tagged.txt'

 #### To extract terms from a tagged file, run the following command in the terminal:
 >python3 Main.py path_to_/Turku-tagged.txt ligui_filter max_len freq_threshold C_Value_threshld